I Wish My Teacher Knew: Assignment

 Schwartz said the assignment was designed to build trust and a sense of community within the classroom.
+What she found in the responses was a "raw honesty" in the children's experiences and their vulnerability.
 The children were given the option of writing anonymously, although most of the students expressed a desire to share their story with the class.
 The other children in the class rallied around each other in "really beautiful" moments as they shared their stories.
 A girl who reported she had no friends to play with at recess inspired "all the girls [to huddle] around her and [play] tag" the next day.

 Response

 Schwartz, describing the answers as "heartbreaking", decided to share some of them via Twitter using the hashtag #IWishMyTeacherKnew.
 She received an immediate response and other teachers and schools started using the hashtag to share their own teaching experiences.
 As a result, the tag trended nationally in the United States.
 Among the most commented on notes were one by a girl whose father had been deported to Mexico and one by a girl with no friends.